ShokoAnime/ShokoSite/content/en/blog/shoko-docs-updated.md

 ##### Rebuilt From The Ground Up

 Building of some of the design elements of the previous version of Shoko Docs, we entirely rebuilt Shoko Docs giving us a**cleaner codebase** and allowing us to **modify Shoko Docs** however we want going forward.
-Our CSS & JS files are 1/10th of what they previously and our overall load times have been reduced drastically.
+Our CSS & JS files are 1/10th of what they previously were, and our overall load times have been reduced drastically.
 We've reduced the load times by 30%-40% and page file size by 50%.
-However the biggest change we've made was under the hood, the switch to Hugo.
+However, the biggest change we've made was under the hood, the switch to Hugo.

 ##### Goodbye Jekyll, Hello Hugo